chonkcheto/fish-network-docs-testing/introduction-to-investment-clubs.md

 Unknown to many average investors, Investment Clubs have existed for centuries.
 The most popular investment club that most people will recognize is Jim Cramer on CNBC, which is non-capital pooling club.

-In summary, there are two types of investment clubs that the SEC recognizes2, and the difference lies in how the capital is deployed.
+In summary, there are two types of investment clubs that the SEC recognizes, and the difference lies in how the capital is deployed.

 * **Capital Pooling Clubs -** Investors pool their capital together into a central location which enables collective decision making opportunities
   * This allows investors to deploy “wisdom of the crowd3” strategies, rather than relying on 1-2 General Partners or Managers to make decisions on behalf of the investors.
 Investors maintain partial decision control over their capital on a capital-weighted basis.